 A sturdy choice.
 Amazon

 Crosley’s C6 belt drive turntable comes with a heavy steel platter, built-in preamp, and a super-quiet motor.
 One particularly nice feature is that you can choose to use their built-in preamp or use an external preamp by toggling a switch in the back.
-It has a pre-installed Audio Technica moving magnet cartridge.
+It has a pre-installed Audio Technica turntable with a moving magnet cartridge.
 Moving magnetic cartridges produce a softer sound (compared to moving coil cartridges), are more affordable, and easier to replace.
 This gives you the option to upgrade your C6 turnable’s cartridge.

 The turntable can play two speeds of vinyl: 33s and 45s.
 Unlike the Orbit Basic, in order to switch speeds, you must lift the platter to change the position of the rubber belt.
 The turntable features a manual return tonearm and has an adjustable counterweight.
 Basically, once the record is finished, you must return the tonearm to the beginning yourself.
 An adjustable counterweight is important because too much force will wear out vinyl and too little force makes the sound less full.
 You connect a receiver or speakers via RCA outputs on the back.
 The MDF— medium density fiberboard—plinth comes in three colors: walnut, red, or black.